CosmOS-Creators/docs/sites/contact.rst

 =============================

-In case you want to contact us privately you can use our `email address <cosmos.creators.official@gmail.com>`_, otherwise please don't be afraid to use our community `discord channel <https://discord.gg/XTabzYYVxS>`_ to ask any questions.
+In case you want to contact us privately you can use our `email address <cosmos.creators.official@gmail.com>`_, otherwise please feel free to use our community `discord channel <https://discord.gg/XTabzYYVxS>`_ to ask any questions.

 You can find us also on LinkedIn: